 The talk was revelatory, I was introduced to many Indigenous photo artists.
 I am planning on updating the History of Photography course I teach at Algonquin College.
 I want to incorporating more international and Indigenous photographers.
 This talk was a great primer into Indigenous photography.
 The speakers had a vast knowledge of the subject.
 They also picked a selection of catalogs and books from the Gallery’s archives which I have added to our purchase list at the Algonquin Library.

 The talk also got me thinking about my own MA project.
 Danger’s talk on the individual images and her peeling back the layers of the work was eye opening.
 As an artist herself it was interesting to hear her perspective on the work and the lingo of a contemporary artist.
 Some of the ideas and issues she discussed were new to me, others were explained so succinctly they clicked with me.
-The ideas of visual sovereignty/owenership, visual signifiers, and the gaze.
+The ideas of visual sovereignty/ownership, visual signifiers, and the gaze Dayna (2018).

 Guignard’s discussion on her methodology and her process allowed me to but into context my own process and methods.
 It was an affirmation that what I am doing is correct.
 I am at the point in my research that there is too much info and I need to focus.
 Through talking about her research she helped put me back on track.
-Guignard also had an interesting point about photography as relational text or object.
-That if you examine a photo you can unfold the space, time, meaning of the images and where they were taken.
+Guignard also had an interesting point about photography as relational text or object Guignard (2018).
+That if you examine a photo you can unfold the space, time, meaning of the images and where they were taken Guignard (2018).
 I want my work to act as relational objects.